 7. Buy souvenirs produced locally

-Support our local community and purchase products or souvenirs that have been made by our local people
+Help support the local community by purchasing products or souvenirs that have been made by our local people.

 8. Tour with the eco-professionals